Mericusta/go-sgs/README.md

 - link end process:
     - close link tcp socket connection
-        - recv goroutine receive, then close recv channel and end recv goroutine
+        - recv goroutine receive, then close recv-channel and end recv-goroutine
-        - in server link, logic goroutine will end by context canceler
+        - in server link, logic-goroutine will end by context canceler
-        - in client link, logic goroutine will
+        - in client link, logic-goroutine will